The Great White Pelican (Pelecanus onocrotalus): A Spectacular Giant

 Bill and Gular Pouch

 The most distinctive feature is its enormous, long, flat bill, equipped with a bright yellow gular pouch.
-This pouch, an extension of the lower mandible, is not used for storing food but as a scoop net to catch fish.
+This pouch, an extension of the lower mandible, is not used for storing food but as a scoop net to catch fish—a different technique from the plunge-diving of the Brown Pelican.
 Once the fish is caught, the pelican expels the water before swallowing it.

 A Great White Pelican in flight, wings spread, showing the contrast between its white body and black flight feathers.